BU-NU-CLOUD-SP18/Secure-Cloud-Automated-Deployment/README.md

     - Learning Kubernetes by watching tutorial.
     - Learning Ansible.

+- Integrating the components together to facilitate communication amongst Keylime, HIL and BMI.

 > Release 5 (April 20th 2018)

 Configuration and testing procedures of the entire system.